ibm-apiconnect/policy-apigw/user-defined-policies/soap-encrypt-decrypt/README.md

         If not specified, the `message` context message will be assumed.
 If a context message name is provided that does not exist, it will be created.
 The output payload will be written to the context message's .body property.
     - Private key:
-        This is a required properly.
+        This is a required property.
 Specify the name of the DataPower Crypto Key Object used to decrypt the message.
 Note that the desired private key file must be referenced by the Crypto Key Object provided.
 The decryption of of this message must utilize the private key file that is associated with the public certificate file used to originally encrypt the message.